STV4341 – Comparative Environmental and Climate Politics

 Course content

-Environmental problems are reaching such large scale that they are affecting human wellbeing and threatening the very human survival.
-In order to fix environmental problems, individual action is insufficient and we need political interventions.
-Understanding which governments succeed in securing environmental protection can help us design policy interventions necessary to tackle environmental problems.
-In this course, we will discuss why countries respond to environmental problems differently.
-First, we will talk about the nature of environmental problems and challenges associated with commitments to solve environmental problems.
+Environmental problems and climate change are becoming so severe that they are affecting human wellbeing and threatening the very human survival.
+In order to fix these problems, individual action is insufficient and we need political interventions.
+Understanding how various political institutions and actors can facilitate or hamper environmental and climate action can help us design policy interventions necessary to tackle large scale environmental problems.
+In this?course, we will discuss why countries respond to environmental problems and climate change differently.
+First, we will talk about the nature of environmental problems and challenges associated with commitments to solve environmental problems and climate change.
 Second, we will discuss collective action theory and how to use it to analyze current small- and large-scale environmental problems.
-We will delve into the role of the state in tackling collective action problems and cover the basics of environmental policy-making.
-Third, we will talk about different political institutions and discuss their advantages and disadvantages in addressing environmental problems.
-Among these institutions, we will discuss regime type, comparing democratic and authoritarian responses to environmental problems, bureaucratic quality, corruption, rule of law, and state-society relations.
-Fourth, we will analyze the role of public support in environmental policy-making and drivers of public support, including individual and external factors.
+We will delve into the role of the state in tackling collective action problems and cover the basics of environmental and climate policymaking.
+Third, we will talk about the role of different political institutions in shaping countries responses to environmental problems and climate change.
+Among these institutions, we will discuss the role of regime type, comparing democratic and authoritarian responses to environmental problems and climate change, bureaucratic quality, corruption, rule of law, and institutions shaping state-society relations.
+Fourth, we will analyze the role of public support in environmental and climate policymaking and drivers of public support, including individual and external factors.

 Learning outcome